dev-Iqra-Afzal/sehat-backend/README.md

 If you encounter issues with the Docker-in-Docker approach:

 1. Check the logs in the Render dashboard
+2. The deployment includes a fallback mode that will automatically run just the gateway service if Docker fails to start
-2. Consider using the alternative deployment approach (Option 2)
+3. Consider using the alternative deployment approach (Option 2)
-3. Make sure your Render account has the necessary permissions and plan
+4. Make sure your Render account has the necessary permissions and plan

+### Fallback Mode

+The deployment includes a fallback mode that will automatically activate if Docker fails to start:

+1. Only the gateway service will run directly (without Docker)
+2. The gateway will be configured to connect to other services deployed separately
+3. You'll need to deploy the other services separately using Option 2

 ### Database Connection Issues